 Looking Ahead: The Coronavirus Commission

 The COVID-19 pandemic is far from over, and sometimes it seems that with each discovery about the coronavirus comes new questions.
 Like the rest of us, CMS does not know exactly what the future holds for long-term care.
 However, the agency recently announced the establishment of the Coronavirus Commission on Nursing Home Safety and Quality to work on this vision.
 The group plans to conduct a comprehensive assessment of the overall response to the pandemic in nursing homes and then recommend actions and best practices for both immediate and future use.

-The commission’s key areas of focus include the assurance that residents are protected from COVID-19 and the improvement of responsiveness of care delivery to maximize quality of life.
+The commission focuses on protecting residents from COVID-19 and improving the responsiveness of care delivery to maximize quality of life.
 The group also plans to address efforts that enable rapid and effective identification and mitigation of virus transmission in nursing homes.
 Members of AMDA and the American Health Care Association will help lead this commission.